 The OXO Good Grips vegetable peeler is a classic example of this.
 Sam Farber wanted to design a kitchen utensil that would work well for his wife, who had arthritis.
 The result was a product that worked so well for so many people, it ended up in the Museum of Modern Art’s Smart Design Collection!

 Going back to the quote from Kat Holmes, when you write inclusively, you’re creating more ways for more people to find that sense of belonging in the micro-moments of your user experience.
+And this is true for your work whether you’re a UX writer or a copywriter.

 4. Five steps to writing more inclusive copy